orbitalsqwib/tp/docs/DeveloperGuide.md

      search allergy penicillin
      ```
    - Expected outcome: Lists patients whose medical information matches the qualifier (e.g., all patients with asthma or taking Metformin).

+5. Add country code context for consistent phone number handling
+    - Feature flaw: Phone numbers with and without country codes (e.g., "9111 1111" vs "+65 9111 1111") are treated as distinct, allowing duplicate patients with identical details but different phone number formats to be added.
+    - Change: Allow users to configure a default country code in application settings.
+When checking for duplicates, normalize all phone numbers by applying the default country code to numbers lacking one.
+Display the active country code setting prominently in the UI and provide clear feedback about phone number normalization.
+    - Sample inputs:
+    ```
+     setcountry +65
+     add n/John Doe p/9111 1111 e/john@example.com a/123 Street
+     add n/John Doe p/+65 9111 1111 e/john@example.com a/123 Street
+    ```
+    - Sample behavior:
+        - Command: `setcountry +65` ➜ Status bar shows: `Default country code set to +65.
+Phone numbers without country codes will be treated as +65 numbers for duplicate detection.`
+        - First `add` command succeeds; internally normalized and stored as "+65 9111 1111"
+        - Second `add` command fails with: `This patient already exists in CaseTrack.
+A patient with the name "John Doe" and phone number "+65 9111 1111" is already registered.`
+        - UI displays country code indicator in settings panel (e.g., "Default Country Code: +65") and shows normalized format in patient details